 When it comes to sports equipment, musical instruments, laptops, etc., consider buying used instead of new.
 You can also ask friends or relatives with older children if have similar items they’ve outgrown.
 Once again, you can turn the money you save on these purchases into additional savings.

 Take advantage of tax credits and government benefits

 You can claim costs for child care, medical expenses and adoption-related expenses on your income tax.
 If you’re fortunate enough to receive an income tax refund, try not to spend it on something frivolous.
 Instead, use it to pay off debt or top up one of your investments.

 And remember that the federal government paid families $22 billion in children’s benefits in 2016-2017.3 Get your family’s fair share by applying for the Canada Child Benefit for children under 18.
 If your child qualified for the child disability benefit, apply for it as well.

 Talk to a Quadrus investment representative today to find ways to save money and get that money working for you to help achieve your financial goals.
 Your future self will thank you.

-3 Annual Financial Report of the Government of Canada Fiscal Year 2016–2017Opens a new website in a new window, Department of Finance Canada
+3 Annual Financial Report of the Government of Canada Fiscal Year 2016–2017, Department of Finance Canada